microsoft/TypeScript-Handbook/pages/Module Resolution.md

   1. pattern '*' is matched and wildcard captures the whole module name
   2. try first substitution in the list: '*' -> `folder2/file3`
   3. result of substitution is relative name - combine it with *baseUrl* -> `projectRoot/folder2/file3.ts`.
-  4. File does not exists, move to the second substitution
+  4. File does not exist, move to the second substitution
   5. second substitution 'generated/*' -> `generated/folder2/file3`
   6. result of substitution is relative name - combine it with *baseUrl* -> `projectRoot/generated/folder2/file3.ts`.
   7. File exists.
 Done.